 If the time dimension in (B) made sense, we could draw inferences from horizontal distances between units: two horizontally equidistant units as in (C) would be equidistant in time.
-This is rarely the intent of such representations, and in many uses, the horizontal dimension does not even represent order, i.e. discretized time.
+This is never the intent of such representations, and in many uses, the horizontal dimension does not even represent order, i.e. discretized time.
 Hence (D) is equivalent to (E).
 Because syntactic representations lack an explicit conception of time, a separate mechanism, "linearization", is needed to map words to a linear order.
 However, a close analysis of linearization reveals that temporal information is indeed present in syntactic structures, hidden in connection patterns and orientation.
 Syntactic structures do provide temporal information, but do so indirectly.

 In the oscillators and energy levels framework (henceforth o/el), we bring time into the picture, but not by imposing a temporal dimension on a space which contains objects.
 Instead, the o/el picture evokes two conceptions of time, both of which differ from our usual, linear conception.
 One of these is periodic time.
-Periodic time is useful because we hypothesize that a fundamental property of syntactic and conceptual systems is a propensity to transiently oscillate.
+Periodic time is useful because we hypothesize that a fundamental property of syntactic and conceptual systems is a capability to transiently oscillate.
 The transience implies that the oscillation occurs for a brief period of time, as shown in (A):

 For an oscillating system, we can picture a circular axis of time as in (B).
-A specific time is a particular phase angle, θ , defined relative to a reference phase angle.
-The choices of the reference phase and angular units are arbitrary: 0° , 0° , and 0° radians, or 0° , 0° , and 0° radians, or 0° .
-Though we are familiar with angular mapping of time because of circular clocks, some aspects of this conception do not gel with our commonsense intuitions.
+A specific time is a particular phase angle, $\theta$ , defined relative to a reference phase angle.
+The choices of the reference phase and angular units are arbitrary: 0°, 0 radians, or 3:00 are just as useful as 90°, $\pi/2$ radians, or 12:00.
+Phase angle is periodic by definition, so a phase of 360° maps to 0°.
+Though we are familiar with the angular mapping of time because of circular clocks, some aspects of this conception do not gel with our commonsense intuitions.
 For instance, periodic time has local notions of past and future, but no global or absolute past or future.
 There is also an implied frequency parameter, which describes how periodic time maps to linear time: the period of an oscillation (T) is the reciprocal of the frequency (f).

-Periodic time provides a useful description of a temporal relation between a pair of oscillating systems: relative phase, φ .
+Periodic time provides a useful description of a temporal relation between a pair of oscillating systems: relative phase, $\phi$ .
 Relative phase is the difference between the phase angles of two systems, as illustrated below.
-For a pair of systems i and j, $\phi{ij} = \theta_i - \theta_j$.
-Patterns of φ are of fundamental importance in the o/el framework: a central proposal is that transiently stable φ configurations give rise to the experience of relational meaning.
+For a pair of systems i and j, $\phi{ij} = \theta_i - \theta_j$ .
+Patterns of $\phi$ are of fundamental importance in the o/el framework: a central proposal is that transiently stable $\phi$ configurations give rise to the experience of relational meaning.